 In May 2015, the European Commission (EC) released a public consultation paper regarding EMIR (“EMIR II“).
 ESMA´s Final Report (2015/1645) was published on 13 November 2015 and submitted to the Commission for approval.
 On 21 January 2017, the European Union published the revised implementing technical standards (ITS) ((EU) No 1247/2012) and regulatory technical standards (RTS) ((EU) No 148/2013) for Art.
 9 (reporting requirements) EMIR in the Official Journal of the European Union.
 These amendments came into force on 10 February 2017 and became applicable on 1 November 2017.

 Following a further extensive evaluation by the EC, a set of revisions to EMIR were published in the Official Journal of the European Union on 28 May 2019 ((EU) No. 2019/834) and entered into force on 17 June 2019, the so-called EMIR Refit.
 Directly applicable are the potential waiver for intragroup transactions and the stop of the backloading obligation for trades concluded before February 2014 as well as amendments in the clearing obligation.
-Applicable from June 2020 are the mandatory delegation for FCs when the other counterparty is NFC- and the legal responsibility for Fund Management Companies for the reporting of their funds.
-Additionally, amended ITS/RTS for a data harmonization between EMIR, MiFIR and SFTR are expected for June 2020 which will be applicable from 18 June 2021.
+Applicable from June 2020 are the mandatory delegation for FCs when the counterparty is an NFC and the legal responsibility of fund management companies for the reporting of their funds.
+Additionally, amended ITS/RTS for a data harmonization between EMIR, MiFIR and SFTR are expected in Q1 2021 and should become applicable in Summer 2022.

 With ABACUS/Transactions, BearingPoint provides a modular-based platform for transaction reporting and supports with its TR2 module the existing EMIR framework as well as in future the amendments of EMIR Refit.